grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Extends: existence

 Don't use any variation of okay in prose.
-The exceptions are when you’re referencing or quoting:
+The exceptions are when you're referencing or quoting:

 - A user interface
 - HTTP status codes or other code